Best Speech Coaching Apps in 2026

 6. Toastmasters International

-Pricing: Membership dues vary by club but typically run $50-$100 per six months, plus a one-time new member fee.
+Pricing: Club dues vary, typically $50-$100 per six months plus a one-time new member fee.

 Pros: